History of anorexia nervosa: Hilde Bruch research and publications

 Her best known work is The Golden Cage: the Enigma of Anorexia Nervosa, published in 1978.
 This book drew on material in Eating Disorders in a publication aimed at a lay readership.
 It sold 150,000 copies and is recognized as one of the earliest publications that created a wider awareness of anorexia nervosa beyond the medical profession.

 Death of Karen Carpenter

 Karen Carpenter was a popular American vocal and drummer musician.
 Her death on February 4, 1983, was attributed to heart failure as a consequence of anorexia nervosa.

-Public awareness of anorexia nervosa and other eating disorders was transformed by Karen Carpenter's death.
+Awareness of anorexia nervosa and other eating disorders was transformed by Carpenter's death.
 Her young age (32) coupled with her fame as an entertainer captured public attention and received extensive media coverage.
 The sympathetic reporting of her illness prompted other celebrities, such as Jane Fonda and Lynn Redgrave, to come forward and share their experiences.

 Karen Carpenter's brother and singing partner, Richard Carpenter, established a fund dedicated to his sister's memory for research into anorexia nervosa.